 Travelling can be a great teacher.
 It’s filled with both, good and evil.
 In fact, so much, that I firmly believe it could inspire Dante Alighieri to write another part of his ‘Divine comedy’.Chances are: if you traveled a lot you probably fell victim to at least one of the seven deadly sins of travel.
 If you haven’t traveled that much, use these warnings and follow the redemption suggestions.
 Do you commit these seven deadly sins of travel while abroad?
 Keep reading and let us know in the comments!

 I get it.
 You traveled a lot.
 You’re proud of it.
 However, no one likes the arrogant traveler.
 And no, this isn’t about the stubborn husband refusing to ask for directions.
-The proud traveler stores his pride in stereotypes and prejudice about a country.
+The proud traveler stores his pride in stereotypes and prejudice about a certain country.
 There’s nothing that can ruin your trip like a closed mind.
 For example, if you go to India with a closed mind, you will only see smelly streets, garbage, and cows on the street.
 If you open your mind, you will be rewarded with a life-changing experience.

 How to fight it

 The best cure for pride is humility.
 Show respect for the people around you and their culture.
 You don’t have to agree with it.
 You don’t have to accept it.
 Just RESPECT it.
 The whole point of traveling is to broaden your horizons.
 And teach you things you can’t learn back home.
 Not to brag to your friends about the places you visited.

 It’s in our nature to want to be better than everyone else.
 But competing with other travelers and comparing your journey with theirs might just make you feel miserable and ruin your trip.
 You will see people that visited more places than you.
 You will see people that stayed in one place longer and were there when the beach weather was perfect.
 They saw lions on their safari, while all you saw was a peaceful herd of gazelle.
 They’ve seen the craziest parties on that island, while you’re stuck there in the offseason.